 As the first black woman in a TV series, I had made a small fissure in the wall surrounding a closed wall called “for whites only.”
 Would I set a precedent to help open the way to greater involvement in the industry?
 Would I be able to gain greater acceptance and understanding of my people as people?

 At that moment, I realized how badly my people need help, and how badly my country needed help.

 The best way to help my people and all people is to help the nation wake up.
-We as a enemy known to man, ourselves. people are facing the greatest As long as we live from riot to riot and from assassination to assassination, this country is in trouble.
+We as a people are facing enemy known to man, ourselves.
+As long as we live from riot to riot and from assassination to assassination, this country is in trouble.

 Must we wait until our civilization is covered with atomic ash or our cities in flames to find out where we went wrong?